 The IEEE 802 standards family provides a foundation of connectivity that network and application layer protocols can build upon to form a flexible, interoperable ecosystem serving a variety of applications.

 The IEEE 802 family is well established in many utility communications applications.
 IEEE Std.
 802.3 (Ethernet) finds broad application in enterprise LANs and intra-substation networks.
 IEEE Std.
-802.16 (WiMAX) is deployed for utility field area networks.
+802.16 and 802.15.4 (SUN PHY) are deployed for utility field area networks.
 IEEE Std.
-802.15.4 (ZigBee) and IEEE Std.
-802.11 (Wi-Fi) are widely used for Home Area Networks and other customer premises networks for energy management, load control, and automation.
+802.15.4 (DSSS PHY) and IEEE Std.
+802.11 (Wi-Fi) are used for Home Area Networks and other customer premises networks for energy management, load control, and automation.

 The variety of IEEE 802 standards address the different requirements for different tiers of an integrated utility network (performance, range, latency, etc.) The unified architecture enables integration across the network.
 The architecture and design principles of IEEE 802 have been extended into other standards that have utility application, such as the IEEE1901 PLC standards, enabling broader integration.